-7.2 Personnel Accommodation Areas
+7.2 Accommodation Areas

-At a minimum, scaled arrangement drawings of the various accommodation spaces (elevation and plan views) and the drilling unit's accommodation area specifications shall be submitted to ABS Engineering.
-Details of the accommodation area data requirements are provided in Subsection 2/6, "Personnel Accommodation Area Documentation".
+At a minimum, scaled arrangement drawings of the various accommodation spaces (elevation and plan views) and the vessel's accommodation area specifications shall be submitted to ABS Engineering.
+Details of the crew accommodation area data requirements are provided in Subsection 2/6, "Accommodation Area Documentation".